DLatheron/react-cool-datetime/README.md

   - Array of function that return true (day enabled), false (day disabled) or undefined (continue iteration of functions).

 ### Done
+- ~~BUG: If you select 29 of March 2021 and go down on the month then it will not select February... :(~~
+- ~~Improved hierarchy where the contents of the date picker are calculated once (and cached) at the top level then cascaded to lower-level.
+This will allow the picker to be readily replaced with other bits as necessary (two/three months) or an entire year...~~
 - ~~BUG: Clear the YYYY field and you'll get 0NaN~~
 - ~~Today indicator;~~
 - ~~Separator support;~~